new poetry

 I enter the astral, walk gently across the mirror bridge, to stare death and life, winter and spring, in her beautiful face.
 May she grant me her well wishes for what may come next.
 Her scythe moves above, singing songs into the wind, her red string weaving, weaving the heavy fates.
 The fire growing, burning… Read more

 Pass through into night, as the moon rests on the azure blue petals of flowers that open to greet you.
 Oh, isn’t it you?Master of Thebes, who walks amongst the living, speaking strange enchantments into the hearts of men still unknowing.
-Khepri turns the globe, glowing smooth down the howling West.
+Khepri turns the globe, glowing smooth up the howling East.
 Pleasure, joy rapture in… Read more

 Clock my magick eyesthat have dared to dream new realms, those open desertswhere my lion’s paw steps with ease.
 I’ve come to claim my demons, to lay within the night,knowing it was nevermine to quit but love, and love again in will’s embrace.
 Fashioning rituals with heavy perfume, bringing the sense to dance in the astral circle, moving clear through the rules you keep.
 See my… Read more